LLM in Criminal Law syllabus : Latest Updated Syllabus for syllabus

 Pragati SinghSenior Executive - Content

 LLM in Criminal Law syllabus provides an explained and advanced understanding of criminal justice, substantive and procedural criminal law, and related socio-legal issues.
-While the specific subjects and their format can vary in different universities, there are several core areas that are generally covered.
-The course is spread over two years, divided into four semesters, although some universities might offer a one-year LLM course.
+While specific subjects and their format can vary in different universities, there are several core areas that are generally covered. course is spread over two years, divided into four semesters but some colleges offer a one-year LLM course.

 LLM Criminal Law syllabus aims to produce graduates with specialised knowledge and critical understanding of criminal law and justice, preparing them for careers in litigation, academia, law reform, and various other legal and policy-related fields.